JustinShenk/playground/README.md

 ![saturation_demo.gif](saturation_demo.gif)

+About **saturation**:

+- a metric implemented in [Delve](https://github.com/justinshenk/delve) for identifying the diversity of inputs to a layer.
-Feature addition: layer saturation appears above the layer.
+- layer saturation appears above the layer.
 High saturation (yellow or red) indicates increasing the layer size.

 ## Development